codingforpleasure/customized-workspace/Ubuntu/useful-resources/pyspark.md

 ## Group by

-After `groupby` we should apply aggregate functions such as (sum,max,min ) work together:
+After `groupby` we should apply aggregate functions such as (sum, max, min, mean) work together:

 ```python
 print(df_spark.groupBy('Name').sum().show())